-Evelyne Bouchard (secretary) lives in Montérégie and works wherever an idea has to rise.
-Born in 1975, she is currently initiating a master in Rimouski.
+Evelyne Bouchard lives in Montérégie and works wherever an idea has to rise.
+Born in 1975, she has completed a master in Rimouski.
 Her work has been presented in Canada and in Ecuador.
-Practicing infiltration, performance and action art through urban exploration heterogeneous cells, she accomplishes her goal throught drawing, photography and by assembling artifacts.
+Practicing infiltration, performance and action art through urban exploration heterogeneous cells, she accomplishes her goal through drawing, photography and by assembling artifacts.
 Her research questions interhumane malleability and relational impact.
 She aims to fix the sensitiveness of an encounter, the ephemeral invisibility of a moment so as to examine its potential to make attitudes change.
 She also takes part in several research groups such as U-Lab at the Social and Public Communication Department at the UQAM and at the Hemispheric Institute of Performance and Politics at Concordia University in Montreal.